 Manufacturers are legally allowed to hide hundreds of chemicals in the ingredient “fragrance” or “parfum” and do not have to list them on the ingredient label.
 If your product contains the ingredient fragrance, there is no way to determine the true toxicity of the product.
 Watch out—even “fragrance-free” products use the ingredient “fragrance.”
 If a manufacturer isn’t willing to tell the consumer everything about how the product was made, you should absolutely pass on the product.

 In his bookToxic Beauty, Samuel Epstein, MD, states it’s actually safer to consume your products than to put them on your skin.
 It is imperative to be aware that what you put on your skin absolutely does enter your bloodstream—and faster than if you swallowed it!
 Think of nicotine or estrogen patches, they’re used as drug delivery systems because they are an instant gateway to the bloodstream, bypassing the liver.

 A number of carcinogenic contaminants are not required to be listed on your ingredients label.
 Formaldehyde (from DMDM hydantoin), 1,4-dioxane (from sodium lauryl sulfate, PEGs, and ingredients ending in -eth), nitrosamines (from triethanolamine, or TEA; diethanolamine, or DEA; or monoethanolmaine, or MEA), and hydroquinone (from tocopherals) can be included without informing consumers.

-These points truly only scratch the surface on what really happens in some parts of the beauty industry where quantity becomes more desirable than quality and people turn into dollar signs.
+These points only scratch the surface as to what really happens in the beauty industry where quantity becomes more desirable than quality, and consumers turn into dollar signs.
 It’s important no matter how pretty the packaging is, always check the label’s ingredient.
 Like we said, it actually could save your life.